Page Content - Quick Links

 - Pet restrictions limiting the size and number of pets

 - Repairing vehicles in common areas not allowed

 - Restrictions on holiday decorations and storage of children’s toys

-- Pool and Spa Rules including number of guest permitted
+- Pool and Spa Rules including the number of guests permitted

 Financing a Condominium

-Because so few condo complexes are FHA approved, buyers with FHA financing will save their self a lot of time and frustration if they determine if the complex is approved before looking at condos for sale.
+Because so few condo complexes are FHA approved, buyers with FHA financing will save themselves a lot of time and frustration if they determine if the complex is approved before looking at condos for sale.
 The odds are certainly stacked against them.
-If a buyer does not know how or where to verify if a condominium community is approved for FHA financing then they need to ask the agent that represents them.
-If the agent does not know how to verify then a buyer may want to consider finding an agent that does.
+As your real estate broker, we know how to find out which condos in San Jose qualify for FHA financing.
+We have the best loan officers to talk with to explore other financing options.